collective live+work spaces

 How are interests between the different stakeholders balanced?

 The two groups, on the face of it, have conflicting interests.
-Users expect affordable use of a property for the long-term, which naturally does not encourage the generation of any revenue surplus (leading to a tragedy of the commons due to underinvestment).
+Users expect affordable use of a property for the long-term, which naturally does not encourage the generation of any revenue surplus (leading to a tragedy of the commons due to under investment).
 Investors expect a financial return, both ongoing, and potentially one-off which may incentivise resource allocation towards more expensive rentals or even the sale of the property.

 Sale (divestment) is mitigated due to a larger proportion of user-members (around two-thirds), thus as long as the property is useful to them, any attempt to sell is unlikely.